Want to learn new ways to make extra money?

 Once you fill in the questionnaire, answer a few multiple choice questions to help confirm your identity.
 For example, you might be asked “Which of the following streets have you lived on?”
-This is to make sure that they’ve matched you up to the correct credit report and that you’re not trying to get information on someone else’s report.
+This is to make sure that they’ve matched you with the correct credit report and that you’re not trying to get information from someone else’s report.

 If everything is in order, you’ll be prompted to create a password and brought to your account dashboard.

 Your account dashboard is where you can get information on your credit score.
 The top of the screen will show you your numerical credit score, which ranges from 300 – 850.
 It will also give you your top Credit Sesame credit report recommendation, including advice on how to improve your score.

 Below that, you’ll see your credit report broken down into the five major factors that influence your credit:

 - Payment history